Around the World in 80 Days (2004 film): Production

 Film set at Berlin's Gendarmenmarkt in April 2003.
 The building doubles as a background outside the fictional Royal Academy of Science.

 Warner Bros., which owned the rights to the 1956 adaptation, planned its own remake with Stephen Sommers directing and Brendan Fraser starring, after the success of The Mummy.
 Stan Chervin wrote the script for this utilization of the film.
 Around the same time, 20th Century Fox and Good Machine were developing their own version with Mark Rosenthal and Lawrence Konner writing the screenplay.
 Ang Lee and Stephen Herek were considered to direct.

-When Frank Coraci got involved, he went back to read the original novel and watch the 1956 film, where he realized that the story didn't really have a driving lead character.
+When Frank Coraci got involved, he went back to read the original novel and watch the 1956 film, where he realized that the story did not really have a driving lead character.
 So he decided to rework the plot considerably, which involved giving Phileas Fogg an arc.
-Coraci's first choice for Fogg was Johnny Depp, but studio executives at the time didn't think Depp in a family movie would ever work.
+Coraci's first choice for Fogg was Johnny Depp, but studio executives at the time did not think Depp in a family movie would ever work.
 Jackie Chan was announced to play Passepartout in June 2002.
 He was paid about $18 million for the role.
 After Chan was cast, the filmmakers settled on lesser known character actor Steve Coogan for Fogg.
 Walden Media was in charge of investing the film while Summit Entertainment handled foreign sales.
 Paramount Pictures acquired domestic distribution rights, and set a release date for 21 November 2003.
 However, the studio stepped out at the start of the year, with concerns over the high budget and bankability of the cast.

-Principal photography began on 13 March 2003 in Thailand, followed by a three month shoot at Babelsberg Studio in Berlin.
+Principal photography began on 13 March 2003 in Thailand, followed by a three-month shoot at Babelsberg Studio in Berlin.
 Before Disney had picked up the film for North American distribution, it was one of the highest-budget films produced without a distributor attached.